 Many people learn to become a Coach in preparation for a transition that takes place over time.
 They may combine coaching with other sources of income and build up their coaching practice so that eventually it becomes their primary source of income.

 When supported and in the community of a great training organization, this transition period can be a hugely positive time.
-You can be helped and guided towards being a full-time Coach if that’s your goal.
+You can be helped and guided toward being a full-time Coach if that’s your goal.

 Then the rewards can be significant.
 It’s satisfying to earn your income doing something you genuinely enjoy, that makes an important difference in the lives of those you work with, and that then ripples out through their work.